 Although it’s regarded as good practice to provide a reference for employees who are leaving or have already left, employers are usually under no legal obligation to provide a reference.
 They could therefore decide to withhold a reference unless you cooperated with them over your notice period.

 There are one or two exceptions to this general rule.
 They include

 - Any written undertaking on the part of your employer to provide a reference when you leave.
 If such an undertaking existed, it would typically be included in your contract of employment.

 - Requirements placed on your employer to provide a reference if you work in an industry regulated by the Financial Conduct Authority (FCA) or Prudential Regulation Authority (PRA).
 Special rules apply to the provision of ‘regulatory references’ that were introduced a few years ago to try to improve standards in these sectors.

 - If an employment reference is provided it must be accurate and fair: you may sue if it’s not.
+Similarly, your future employer may sue the reference provider if the reference was falsely positive.
 In order to ensure that their references are accurate and fair and to avoid being taken to court, many companies nowadays only provide minimal information covering job title, salary and dates of employment.

 (See also our guide on references in settlement agreements)

 Can your employer withdraw Incentive plans or withhold share awards?